turingschool/career-development-curriculum/module_four/behavioral_interview_template.md

 * What is your biggest weakness?
 * How do you resolve conflicts?

-# Bank of Questions for Students to Ask Employers
+### Potential Questions for Students to Ask Employers